iitmcvg/iitmcvg.github.io/_posts/2018-05-25-SVM-and-NN-part2.md

 Obseravtions:

 * The vectors near to eigenvectors do not rotate that much.
-They get scaled by the eigenvalue $($if its an eigenvector, else a small rotation is present$)$.
+They get scaled by the eigenvalue ( if its an eigenvector, else a small rotation is present ).
-* Vectors that are far away from either of the eigenvectors are severly rotated and scaled. $($Maintain the continuity of the figure$)$
+* Vectors that are far away from either of the eigenvectors are severly rotated and scaled. ( Maintain the continuity of the figure )
 * Volume has increased greater than the initial circle, which indicates that the determinant of the matrix is greater than 1.